8gears/n8n-helm-chart/README.md

 #
 worker:
   enabled: false

+  # additional (to main) config for worker
+  config: {}

+  # additional (to main) config for worker
+  secret: {}

+  # Extra environmental variables, so you can reference other configmaps and secrets into n8n as env vars.
+  extraEnv: {}

   count: 2
-  # You can define the number of jobs a worker can run in parallel by using the concurrency flag.
-It defaults to 10.
-To change it:
+  # Define the number of jobs a worker can run in parallel by using the concurrency flag.
+Default is 10
   concurrency: 10

   #